fahad19/firenze/docs/Quickstart.md

 var MysqlAdapter = require('firenze-adapter-mysql');
 ```

-## Ceate an instance of your Database
+## Create an instance of your Database

 ```js
 var db = new Database({